-Coronary access following transcatheter aortic valve replacement (TAVR) can be challenging and is relevant as TAVR expands towards lower-risk younger patients1.
-Prior studies have used post-implantation computed-tomography (CT) scans to suggest several anatomical and device-related factors which can impact coronary access[2–5].
-However, the two-dimensional (2D) images and measurements may not fully capture the complex 3D geometry underpinning the challenge of coronary access4.
+Coronary access following transcatheter aortic valve replacement (TAVR) can be challenging and is increasingly relevant as TAVR expands towards lower-risk younger patients1.
+Prior studies have used post-implantation computed tomography (CT) scans to suggest several anatomical and device-related factors which can impact on coronary access2345.
+However, the two-dimensional (2D) images and measurements may not fully capture the complex three-dimensional (3D) geometry underpinning the challenge of coronary access4.

 In this image, we present a novel CT-based, 3D multi-parametric imaging approach, which was used to evaluate geometrical factors relevant for coronary access.

 A 72-year-old male underwent ACURATE neo™ valve (Boston Scientific, Marlborough, MA, USA) implantation to treat a degenerated Mitroflow-25 surgical bioprosthesis (Sorin Group, Saluggia, Italy) (Figure 1A).
 A post-procedural CT scan was performed, and the following structures were segmented: left ventricle, aortic root, coronary arteries, and surgical/transcatheter valves.
 Segmentation was performed using semi-automatic algorithms with additional manual correction in Slicer 3D (Figure 1B, Figure 1C).
 The segmentations were converted into 3D mesh structures and exported as stereolithography files to create a 3D digital model (Figure 1D, Figure 1E).

 Key advantages of the digital model include enhanced visualisation which allows closely related structures to be easily distinguished, the ability to rotate and view the images from any 3D perspective, and the possibility of adding or removing specific structures or regions of interest to perform selective analyses (Figure 1E-Figure 1H).